MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD07_LAB_MANUAL.md

 1. Save all the changes.

-2. Start debugging the application..
+2. Start the application without debugging.

 3. In **Microsoft Edge**, click **Add Cupcakes**.